+Where the above measures are not effective, the headteacher will issue a fixed penalty notice in line with the LA's code of conduct.
 Where attendance still does not improve following a fixed penalty notice, the school will work with the LA to take forward attendance prosecution as a last resort.